Askeran17/st-josephs-brotherhood/README.md

 - Since there is very little information in the English-language segment about Elder Joseph and his brotherhood, I took information from Russian-language sites (azbyka.ru and pravoslavie.ru).
 And I translated it into English using Google-translate; I know Russian well and therefore I didn’t just copy and paste, but checked and corrected the places in the translation that were inaccurate.
 I used ready-made text from Russian sites, because the biography, as well as the advice of the elders, needed to be conveyed exactly in the form in which they exist.
 Therefore, I did not invent these texts myself, but had to convey them to the reader exactly in the form in which they exist.

-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer and in the second page were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The images in site I tooke from open source, i.e. google.
+- The images in site I took from open source, i.e. google.